desuk/desuk.github.io/content/_index.md

 * Frank Griffith: saxophonist, clarinettist, composer and educator.
 Find out more at www.frankgriffith.co.uk.
 * Quentin Bryar plays for the Louisiana Rhythm Kings.
 See [louisianarhythmkings.co.uk](http://louisianarhythmkings.co.uk/). <!-- https broken for this site -->

+### New: North West Duke Ellington Orchestra
+The first gig by a new big band playing only Ellington/Strayhorn.
+25th March at 8pm. /
+Christ The King Parish Centre /
+Score Lane, Liverpool L16 6AW  /
+Free Entry.

 ### Frank Griffith Upcoming Gigs